JaapBraam/LoRaWanGateway/README.md

 The LoRaWanGateway can be run in two modes
 + Listen to all SF's, signal detection by RSSI
 + Listen to a single SF, lora signal detection
-When listening to a single SF, the range of your gateway will increase a lot because messages below the noise floor will be received to.
+When listening to a single SF, the range of your gateway will increase a lot because messages below the noise floor will be received too.

 Changing the configuration can be done in `init.lua`.
 <table>